AnyLog-co/documentation/examples/Configuration.md

 #### Prerequisite:
 * An AnyLog node running.
-* The node is configured with a REST connection.
+* The node is configured with a REST connection (configuring a REST connection is detailed in the [Rest Requests](https://github.com/AnyLog-co/documentation/blob/master/background%20processes.md#rest-requests)) section.

 #### Updating the config file
 * In the Remote CLI, select the config section.